haikalawep/AI-Action-Recognition-II/Run Flask/Instruction.md

 ## Fine-tuning

 Label the action for all your video folders.
-Examples:
+Example:
 - Walking
 - Standing
 - Sitting